 Maybe it doesn’t have to come from Libbey Glass Company, but it should otherwise be hard to tell apart from the original Gibraltar glass.

-While some of the items are the same when making Cortado and Gibraltar Coffee, the chart below will give you a quick and easy comparison.
+While some of the items are the same when making Cortado and Gibraltar Coffee, the chart below will give you a quick and easy comparison of the two espresso drinks.

 How to Make Gibraltar Coffee